 There is no change to the airplane limitations when this avionic equipment is installed.
-However, the pilot should be aware that on many Cessna airplanes equipped with the windshield mounted glide slope antenna, pilots should avoid use of 2700 ±100 RPM (or 1800 ±100 RPM with a three bladed propeller) during ILS approaches to avoid propeller interference caused oscillations of the glide slope deviation pointer.
+However, the pilot should be aware that on many Cessna airplanes equipped with the windshield mounted glide slope antenna, pilots should avoid use of 2700 $\pm100$ RPM (or 1800 $\pm100$ RPM with a three bladed propeller) during ILS approaches to avoid oscillations of the glide slope deviation pointer caused by propeller interference.